hamwisk/AMDb/README.md

 ## Installation

-The program is written in Python and packaged as a standalone executable for Linux systems.
+The program is written in Python and packaged as a standalone executable for Windows, macOS, and Linux systems.
 Follow these steps to install AMDb:

+### Windows
+1. Download the installer package from the [releases page](https://github.com/hamwisk/AMDb/releases).
+2. Run the installer and follow the on-screen instructions.
+3. Once installation is complete, a desktop shortcut will be created, and AMDb can be launched from the Start menu.

+### macOS
+1. Download the installer package from the [releases page](https://github.com/hamwisk/AMDb/releases).
+2. Open the downloaded .dmg file and drag AMDb to your Applications folder.
+3. Launch AMDb from the Applications folder or Spotlight search.

+### Linux
 1. Download the installer package from the [releases page](https://github.com/hamwisk/AMDb/releases).
 2. Ensure the installer has the correct permissions to run as an executable:
    ```bash